2020-21 Reopening and Learning Plans

 - How will teachers engage their students if they are wearing a mask?

 - I am worried about my child(ren) wearing a mask all day.
-How will this work?
+How does this work?

 - What if my child cannot wear a mask/has sensory issues wearing it, etc?
 Will there be exceptions?